pranayb/go/README.md

 ### The Motivation

 We need more people who like to hang numbers on everything around the world (like a 'Do not disturb' sign on a doorknob).
 For example, you can hang numbers on temprature, pressure, etc. Eventually, the manipulation of these numbers (hung on objects around the world) will provide everyone immense satisfaction, when new ideas emerge as they creatively play with these numbers.
-These ideas can then be codified into academic papers for the purposes of "collective learning" (please see wikipedia for definition of this concept).
+Application of mathematics to the real world is called Applied Mathematics.
+Whereas studying abstract mathematics for its own sake is categorized as Pure Mathematics, it must be noted that there is much overlap between these two categories.
+These pure and applied mathematical ideas can then be codified into academic papers for the purposes of "collective learning" (please see wikipedia for definition of this concept).

 ### An Academic Problem